The Roomba 690 is an excellent option for people looking for a robot vacuum with WiFi connectivity and Alexa compatibility.

 These features allow you to ditch the remote and use your smartphone to control this remotely.

-When the first iRobot came out more than 2 decades ago, it was a ground breaking appliance that did the vacuuming for you.
+When the first iRobot came out more than two decades ago, it was a groundbreaking appliance that did the vacuuming for you.

-The Roomba 694 (or 690 for U.S. markets) is the result of this adaptation by iRobot.
+The Roomba 690 (Roomba 694 in the Asian market) is the result of this adaptation by iRobot.

-The 694 is the Chinese version of the 690 but both of these robots have the same motor, dual brush system and will perform exactly the same.
+The 694 is the Chinese version of the 690, but both of these robots have the same motor, dual brush system and will perform the same.

 What’s the difference then?

 It’s all about geography.
-If you live in Asia like I do, you wouldn’t be able to buy the 690 in Amazon because they don’t ship internationally so iRobot did the next best thing and partnered with GearBest to distribute the 694 in the Far East.
+If you live in Asia as I do, you wouldn’t be able to buy the 690 on Amazon because they don’t ship internationally.
+So iRobot did the next best thing and partnered with GearBest to distribute the 694 in the Far East.

 - WiFi-enabled with a smartphone app that allows you to have access to this robot remotely

-- 3-stage cleaning system that includes the single side brush, counter rotating brushes and vacuum motor
+- A 3-stage cleaning system that includes the single side brush, counter-rotating brushes, and vacuum motor

-- Dirt detect sensors will tell this robot to focus on areas that has more dirt
+- Dirt detect sensors will tell this robot to focus on areas that have more dirt

 - Has a full suite of IR sensors that help it avoid bumping into obstacles